 During 2016, the Foundation decided to allow the Children's Hearing Institute (CHI), an independent not for profit, to share office space.
 In return, CHI paid for a grant to fund research focused on improving children's hearing.
-The money given to research was \$20,000 and \$15,000 during the years ended September 30, 2020 and 2019, respectively, and is included in contributions on the statements of activities and changes in net assets.
-In addition, \$18,000 and \$36,000 was received from CHI during each of the years ended September 30, 2020 and 2019, for monthly shared office space that will also be used to fund research and is included in other income on the statements of activities and changes in net assets.
+The money given to research was \$20,000 during the year ended September 30, 2020 and is included in contributions on the statements of activities and changes in net assets.
+In addition, \$18,000 was received from CHI during the year ended September 30, 2020 for monthly shared office space that was also to be used to fund research and is included in other income on the statements of activities and changes in net assets.
+During 2020, the Foundation moved to a new office space and no longer shares space with CHI.